The Chakachas: History

 The song was featured in the movie Boogie Nights and on the Grand Theft Auto: San Andreas soundtrack, being played on fictional radio station Master Sounds 98.3.
 It was sampled on the songs "Put Her in the Buck" on the As Nasty as They Wanna Be album by 2 Live Crew, "Rock Freak" on Natural Ingredients by Luscious Jackson, Ambassador's "Honor and Glory", Antoinette's "I Got an Attitude", Beatnuts' "Story 2000", CEO's "Hit Me with the Beat", and Public Enemy's "Cold Lampin' with Flavor".
 More recently, Louie Vega used the track as the basis for a remix incorporating new vocals by American poet Ursula Rucker on The Elements of Life (2004).

 The Chakachas song "Yo Soy Cubano" from their 1970 album, Jungle Fever, was sampled in the Mighty Dub Katz' song "Magic Carpet Ride" ("Son of Wilmot Mix") in 1995.
 More recently, the "ah-ring-ting-ting" vocal was sampled as the hook in the 2012 Kendrick Lamar song "Backseat Freestyle".

-The song "Stories" was recently featured on the Grand Theft Auto Vs PS4 and Xbox One versions soundtrack.
+In 2013 the song "Stories" was featured on the Grand Theft Auto Vs PS4 and Xbox One versions soundtrack.
 This song was also covered by the band Cake, renamed as "Thrills" in their album B-Sides and Rarities..
 It was also covered by IZIT (UK vocal/instrumental group) in 1989.
+It was also covered by the band Dope Lemon, renamed "Home Soon" in 2017.

 Gaston Bogaerts died on 9 December 2022, at the age of 101.

+Kari Kento (born Caridad Hernandez y Penalver) died on 16 May 2005 in Cuba.